jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 To install Steam Link on your Raspberry Pi, follow these steps:

-1. Open the terminal on your Raspberry Pi by clicking on the terminal icon in the top left corner of the screen.
+1. Open the terminal on your Raspberry Pi by clicking on the terminal icon in the top left corner of the screen
 2. Type the following command to update your system:
 ```bash
 sudo apt update && sudo apt upgrade -y